sklyt/mascot/README.md

 ```

-_(Optional)_ If you really want backwards / compatibility profiles or GLES for testing on GLES devices, you can pull in those too:
+_(Optional)_ If you want backwards / compatibility profiles or GLES for testing on GLES devices, you can pull in these too:

 ```bash
 go get -u github.com/go-gl/gl/v4.1-compatibility/gl